alarner/perk-many-to-many/README.md

 This is a simple example of how to use many to many relationships with [Bookshelf.js](http://bookshelfjs.org/).
 This example was put together using [Perk](http://perkframework.com) - a well documented set of tools for building node web applications.

+This example was created for the [Perk Documentation on many to many relationships](http://perkframework.com/api/database.html#many-to-many)

 ## To run

 1. Git clone this repo